EnnengYang/Awesome-Model-Merging-Methods-Theories-Applications/README.md

 A comprehensive list of papers about **'[Model Merging in LLMs, MLLMs, and Beyond: Methods, Theories, Applications and Opportunities.
 Arxiv, 2024.](https://arxiv.org/pdf/2408.07666)'**.

+---

 > [!IMPORTANT]
+> Contributions welcome:
-If you have a relevant paper not included in the library, or have any clarification about the content of the [paper](https://arxiv.org/pdf/2408.07666), please [contact us](#contact)!
-<br> Or, you may also consider submitting 'Pull requests' directly, thank you.
+> - If you have a relevant paper not included in the library, or have any clarification about the content of the [paper](https://arxiv.org/pdf/2408.07666), please [contact us](#contact)!
+Or, you may also consider submitting 'Pull requests' directly, thank you!
+> - If you think your paper is more suitable for another category, please [contact us](#contact) or submit 'Pull requests'.
+If your paper is accepted, you may consider updating the relevant information.
+Thank you!

 ---